 What is breast reconstruction?

 Breast reconstruction surgery is often recommended for Huntington Beach patients who have had both breasts removed or have undergone a mastectomy.
 While the procedure may be used to rectify deformities in the breasts the cause of the removal may be related to cancerous or pre-cancerous conditions.
 The procedure can be done during a mastectomy.
 However, some women have delayed it for months and even years.
 It is important for patients to consult with their doctors before they decide which method works best for them.

 There are over two types of breast reconstruction procedures –

 As the name implies this type of breast reconstruction involves removing a section of fat, skin, and muscle from a particular area on the body.
 The skin flap is used to create the breast.
 Unlike breast implantation, flap reconstruction has a longer recovery time.
 It also has the potential to leave scars on the donor site and the breast.

 The constructed breasts feel and look normal as well since they are made from natural skin tissue.
 Dr. Vu in Huntington Beach may recommend this procedure if a patient’s skin won’t expand enough to cover an implant entirely.
 Flap reconstruction comes in the following types –

 The skin that is used to construct the breast in this procedure is drawn from a section of the back muscle that is located from the top of the hip to the arm below the shoulder.
 This area is also known as the latisssimus dorsi hence the name.
-The surgeon may use a small implant during the procedure since the skin is quiet thin.
+The surgeon may use a small implant during the procedure since the skin is quite thin.